-Warren, a Democrat, was the representative for North Carolina's 1st congressional district from 1931 to 1940.
+Warren was the representative for North Carolina’s 1st congressional district and was a Democrat.
+He served from 1931 to 1940.

 From Dec 1925 to Oct 1940, Warren missed 141 of 1,148 roll call votes, which is 12.3%.
 This is worse than the median of 7.6% among the lifetime records of representatives serving in Oct 1940.
 The chart below reports missed votes over time.